War crimes of the Wehrmacht: Mass murder of Polish civilians

 In the summer of 1940, Reinhard Heydrich, the chief of the Reich Security Main Office (including the Gestapo), noted that: "...compared to the crimes, robberies and excesses committed by the army [part of the Wehrmacht], the SS and the police don't look all that bad".
 Even when the German Army was not involved in war crimes, all of the top military leaders were aware of what was happening in Poland.
 None objected on moral principles; the few who did object did so due to concerns about discipline.
 Moreover, the general who objected the loudest to war crimes in Poland, General Johannes Blaskowitz, was opposed to the Army committing war crimes with the SS, not the idea of atrocities against Poland.
-The Israeli historian Omer Bartov wrote that Blaskowitz was actually "legitimizing murder" by expressing approval of SS massacres while demanding that the Army be kept out of the massacres as damaging to discipline.
-Bartov wrote that once officers and troops saw that murder was "legitimate" in Poland, the effect was that the Army tended to copy the SS.
+The Israeli historian Omer Bartov wrote that Blaskowitz was actually "legitimizing murder" by expressing approval of SS massacres while demanding that the Army be kept out of discipline damaging decimation; Bartov reported that once officers and troops saw that murder was "legitimate" in Poland, the effect was that the Army tended to copy the SS.

 Up to 13,000 soldiers and between 120,000 and 200,000 civilians were killed by German-led forces during the Warsaw Uprising.
 At least 5,000 German regular soldiers assisted the SS in crushing Polish resistance, most of them reserve units.
 Human shields were used by German forces during the fighting.

-Throughout the campaign Wehrmacht engaged in widespread theft and plunder of Polish citizens' property.
-Until 3 November 1939 the Wehrmacht sent to the Nazi Germany 10,000 train wagons with stolen property including agricultural machinery, furniture and food.
+Throughout the campaign the Wehrmacht engaged in widespread theft and plunder of Polish citizens' property.
+Until 3 November 1939 the Wehrmacht sent to Nazi Germany 10,000 train wagons with stolen property including agricultural machinery, furniture and food.

-In one of the Germany military's first acts of World War II the German air force, the Luftwaffe, bombed the Polish town of Wieluń and later went on to bomb cities across the country, including Warsaw, Frampol and various other cities.
+In one of the Germany military's first acts of World War II, the German air force, the Luftwaffe, bombed the Polish town of Wieluń and later went on to bomb cities across the country, including Warsaw, Frampol and various other cities.
 Collectively the bombings killed tens of thousands of Polish civilians.
 However, no positive or specific customary international humanitarian law with respect to aerial warfare existed prior to and during World War II which means that at the time, strategic bombings were not officially war crimes.
 For this reason, no German officers were prosecuted at the post-World War II Allied war crime trials for aerial raids.